Overview

 Ruthenium Complexes of Imidazole-2-Carboxamides

-A second ligand design being explored in our lab is based on imidazole-2-carboxamide.
-These ligands still feature the primary amide functionality but involve imidazole coordination rather than the use of an NHC ligand.
-We are investigating the coordination chemistry of these ligands with ruthenium.
+One of the main ligand designs being explored in our lab is based on imidazole-2-carboxamide.
+These ligands feature carboxamido functionality and involve coordination through an imidazole ring.
 The resulting ruthenium complexes are competent catalysts for the base-free hydrogenation of ketones and aldehydes under aerobic conditions.
 The x-ray crystal structure of one of these complexes is shown below.
+More information about this work can be found here.

 Funding